pghvlaans/sbotools/README.md

   * sbofind: Simplify search
   * Build.pm: Speed up rationalize_queue
   * Util.pm: Clean up hint reading; faster in()
+  * Info.pm: Parse each info file only once

 #### 3.8 - 2025-08-14
   * Bugfix: For most compatibility builds and when running in a 32-bit userland reporting a 64-bit kernel, call SlackBuilds with setarch